Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

       $SPARK_JAVA_OPTS
     "

 Put a file X into HDFS.
-Run Spark Shell, you can now point to any tachyon master:
+When running a Spark shell, you can now point to any tachyon master:

     $ ./spark-shell
     $ val s = sc.textFile("tachyon-ft://stanbyHost:19998/X")